default-writer/c/README.md

 ## shell scripting documentation

 - all shell scripts located in ./bin folder
-- all shell scripts from ./bin and ./bin/utils/ can be used and run as self-documented scripts, with embedded help
+- all shell scripts from ./bin folders are self-documented
 - all shell scripts correctly detectes execution as user or root (sudo)
 - all shell scripts have required command-line options and optional [] parameters